jfd/optparse-js/README.md

 	['-h', '--help', 'Print this help']

-The first value is optional, and represents an alias for the long-named switch (the second value, in this case ´´--help´´).
+The first value is optional, and represents an alias for the long-named switch (the second value, in this case `--help`).

 The second argument is the actual rule.
 The rule must start with a double dash followed by a switch name (in this case ´help´).
 The OptionParser also supports special option arguments.
-Define an option argument in the rule by adding a named argument after the leading double dash and switch name (E.G '--port-number PORT_NUMBER').
+Define an option argument in the rule by adding a named argument after the leading double dash and switch name (E.G `--port-number PORT_NUMBER`).
 The argument is then parsed to the option handler.
-To define an optional option argument, just add a braces around argument in the rule (E.G '--port-number [PORT_NUMBER]).
+To define an optional option argument, just add a braces around argument in the rule (E.G `--port-number [PORT_NUMBER]`).
 The OptionParser also supports filter.
 More on that in in the section called ´Option Filters´.

 The third argument is an optional rule description.